 Dan Armstrong

 Dan Armstrong brought everyone, and everything together when he opened up his shop in 1965.
 With New York already a thriving mecca for jazz and rock musicians Dan's abilities to take even the most demanding musicians instruments and make them play and sound better, coupled with doing studio session work, while performing at nights had him doing much more than just double-duty.
 By 1968 he, along with Matt Umanov designed the clear acrylic guitar and bass for the Ampeg Co. of New Jersey.
 After parting ways with Ampeg in 1971 he moved to England with his two sons Kent and Eric where he went on to develop an amplifier line, special effects units, and a unique wooden guitar and bass with a sliding pickup design.
 He and his wife Vickie returned to the US in the late 1970's but returned to England a few years later until the turn of the century when he settled back in the US, in California.
-He passed away on June 8th of 2004 at the age of 69 as the result of a stroke that led to a fatal heart attack.
+Sadly, Dan passed away on June 8th of 2004 at the age of 69 as the result of a stroke that led to a fatal heart attack.

 continue